Last Updated on

 ‘Finding a niche is easy but when it comes down to understanding your niche, inside and out, including what your audience needs, wants and desires, it can either break or make your online business’. – nichehackers.com

-Holy smokes, for me finding a niche was about as easy as looking for a needle in a bloody haystack.
-Just when I thought I’d settled on one I’d switch it up again.
-Not to mention all the subniches in between!
-In the beginning I believed that a lifestyle – multi dimensional topic blog was the way to go as a place to ‘house all those topics’ but this can turn out to be a disservice to your reader and ultimately to you if your goal is to gain a loyal following and maintain an authority status.
+Holy smokes, for me in the beginning settling on a niche was about as easy as looking for a needle in a bloody haystack.
+Just when I thought I was good to go I’d switch it up again.
+Find a niche for your blog or business sure can be a tricky business.
+I used to think that a lifestyle – multi dimensional topic blog was the way to go as a place to house all my topics and sub topics – but this can turn out to be a disservice to your reader and ultimately to you if your goal is to gain a loyal following and maintain an authority status.
+Here’s some ways to hone in on a niche that can serve as a viable business venture and satisfy your passions.

 How to Choose a Successful Niche